 Managed IT services refer to the outsourcing of certain IT functions to an expert third-party provider, in this context, software development.
 The outsourced IT services may vary depending on the needs of the client.
 According to an IT developer at Jackson managed IT services company, outsourcing can be limited to certain aspects of software development or the entire process.
 This approach is cost-effective, fast, and reliable as the contracted party is already equipped with competent staff, technology, and expertise.

 In-house development entails hiring a full software development team composed of engineers, front-end/back-end developers, QA testers, and UX designers.
 The team is under the full supervision of the company and typically works in a physical office but can also be remote.
 With this software development approach, the business embarks on the regular HR process of hiring IT professionals – from interviews to the on-boarding process to training.
 Likewise, the company also has to equip the development team with training, technology, and resources to build the software.
-As such, in-house development tends to be more expensive and time-consuming, as mentioned by experts from Active Logic, Kansas City software development company.
+As such, in-house development tends to be more expensive and time-consuming.

 Important Questions to Ask